tors123/Flashies/README.md

 		And change the file path from "/c/windows/system32/" to whatever 'which convert' returned.

+		MAC OS X:
 			If you're on Mac OS X, you'll want to run the following with Homebrew: brew install imagemagick
 			If you are dealing with pdf uploads or running the test suite, you'll also need GhostScript to be installed.
 			On Mac OS X, you can also install that using Homebrew: brew install gs

 	* File command
 		The Unix file command is required for content type checking.